TomaszKlosinski/coursera-scala/README.md

 # coursera-scala
-Solutions to Coursera Scala's assignments
+Solutions and notes to Coursera Scala's assignments